-There will be no additional costs and adverse effects associated with this proposed rulemaking as its sole purpose is to conform Pennsylvania regulations to many of the federal MSHA requirements in 30 CFR Part 77.
-Assuring that the Pennsylvania regulation conforms to federal requirements will not have any additional financial, economic or social impact on any entity or individual, and the potential benefit of preventing bodily harm and loss of life or property is difficult to quantify.
+There are no additional costs and adverse effects associated with this proposed rulemaking as its sole purpose is to conform Pennsylvania regulations to federal MSHA requirements in 30 CFR Part 75.
+Assuring that the Pennsylvania regulation conforms to federal requirements does not have any additional financial, economic or social impact on any entity or individual, and the potential benefit of preventing bodily harm and loss of life or property is difficult to quantify.